ksrivastava1/Personal-Website/content/project/example/index.md

   focal_point: Smart
 url_code: ""
 ---
 I'm currently working with [Daniel Pimentel-Alarćon](https://danielpimentel.github.io/) on a project on approximating incomplete data with varieties.
+See [github](https://github.com/ksrivastava1/identifying-subspaces) for some code.

+Updates coming soon!